michael-van-vuuren/csci5612/exampleSite/content/eda.md

 df_norm['High Playlist Probability'] = np.where(df_norm['Playlist Probability'] >= median_probability, 1, 0)
 ```

 Before saving the dataset along with the new target variable, drop the playlist columns from the dataset (they are still saved in another CSV if needed later).
 Also drop `Playlist Score` and `Power Playlist Score` for now.
+The cleaned dataset is stored in `data/base_v3.csv` under the project root.

 Snippet of clean dataset: